fhellwig/pkgconfig/README.md

 ## Options

+Be default, pkgconfig looks for the following schema and a configuration files:

+- `<package-base>/config/schema.(js|json)`
+- `<package-base>/config/config.(js|json)`

-The schema object or file and the configuration directory are specified by passing an options object to the `pkgconfig` function.
-The following example shows an options object configured with the default values:
+These defaults can be changed by passing an options object to the `pkgconfig` function.

     var pkgconfig = require('pkgconfig');

     var options = {
-        schema: path.join('config', 'schema'),
-        config: 'config'
+        schema: <schema object or file pathname>,
+        config: <config object or file pathname>
     };

     var config = pkgconfig(options);

-The schema and config option can be any of the following:

-1. A JavaScript object literal.
-2. A relative or absolute pathname to a file (the '.js' or '.json' extension is optional).
-3. A relative or absolute directory name.

-The schema and config options are processed using the following algorithm:

-1. If the option is an object literal, then it is used as-is.
-Stop.
-2. Resolve the option against the package-root directory (if the option is already an absolute path, then this will not change the option).
-3. If the resulting absolute path is the pathname of a file (or if appending '.js' or '.json' results in an absolute pathname to a file), then read that file as a JSON object.
-Stop.
-4. Otherwise, the resulting absolute path *must* be a directory.
-Find the file in that directory and read it as a JSON object.
-Stop.

-Details for step four (4) in this algorithm (finding the file in a directory):

-*For the schema option:*

-- The schema file must be named `schema.js` or `schema.json`.

-The way in which these are resolved will now be described.

-### Schema option resolution
+### Default options

+If no options are passed to the `pkgconfig` function, the default values are:

+- The default `schema` option is `path.join('config', 'schema')`.
+- The default `config` option is `path.join('config', 'config')`.

+### Valid options

+Each option must be either a JavaScript object or the pathname to a file.

-If the schema option is an object, then it is used 'as is' and no further resolution is performed.
-Otherwise, it must be a string.
+- If the option is a JavaScript object, then it is used *as is*.

-The value of this string is resolved against the package-root directory resulting in a pathname.

-If the resulting pathname is a file, or if appending '.js' or '.json' results in a pathname to a file, then it is read as the schema.
+- If the option is a relative pathname to a file, then it is resolved against the package base directory.

-Otherwise,
-If the resolved path is a directory, then it is joined with the literal string 'schema' to form the schema file pathname.
-Otherwise, it is assumed to be a schema file pathname.

-If the pathname ends with '.js' or '.json', then the file is read.
-Otherwise, each of these extensions is tried in order to read the schema file.

-Therefore, if no schema option is specified, then the following two default schema pathnames are tried:

-- `<package-root>/config/schema.js`
-- `<package-root>/config/schema.json`

-The schema is then checked to verify that is is a valid JSON schema.

-### Config option resolution
+- If the option is has a filename extension, then the extension is ignored since both `.js` and `.json` extensions are tried, in that order.

+For the `config` option, the following additional processing is performed:

+- If the `NODE_CONFIG_DIR` environment variable is set, it replaces the directory portion of the `config` option.

-If the CONFIG_DIR environment variable is set, then it is used instead of the config option.
-Otherwise, if the config option is an object, then it is used 'as is' and no further resolution is performed.
-Otherwise, it must be a string.
+- If the `NODE_ENV` environment variable is set, it replaces the filename portion of the `config` option.
+Typically, this is set to `production` or `testing`.

-The value of the CONFIG_DIR environment variable (if set) or the value of the config option is resolved against the package-root directory.

-If the resolved path is a directory, then it is joined with the the following four basenames to arrive at four possible config file pathnames.
-Otherwise, it is assumed to be a config file pathname.

-- `<CONFIG_ENV>` (typically set to 'production' or 'development')
-- `<package-name>` (the package name from the `package.json` file)
-- `<package-name-lc>` (the lower-case version of the package name)
-- `config` (the default value)

-For each of these pathnames, if the pathname ends with '.js' or '.json', then the file is read.
-Otherwise, each of these extensions is tried in order to read the config file.

-The configuration is then validated against the JSON schema.

 ## Motivation